swiftlang/swift/docs/LibraryEvolution.rst

 - Unsafe modifications to entities marked with fragility attributes, such as adding a stored property to a ``@fixed_contents`` struct.

+Wherever possible, this tool should also check for `binary-compatible source-breaking changes <binary-compatible source-breaking change>`, such as changing a default argument from ``false`` to ``true``.

 Automatic Versioning